 Helpful for Weight Loss

 It naturally suppresses appetite by helping one feel full longer according to research.
 Also, it reduces sugar cravings.
-It has been recommended to add four tablespoons of the hemp hearts to breakfast to control excessive hunger the whole day.
+It has been recommended to add four tablespoons of hemp hearts to breakfast to control excessive hunger the whole day.
 The fiber in hemp seeds is the main reason for the help in weight loss.

 Please Note: Side effects are not big with hemp seeds and not known to cause any effects with common medications.
 The only place to be cautious with the seeds is if you take anticoagulants because they inhibit blood platelets and may cause a bleeding risk.
 If you have concerns with any medications, check with your healthcare provider.